LSWilliams94/data-analyst-portfolio/Human Resources Dashboard/README.md

 1. **Clone this repository** to get access to the Power BI file and cleaned dataset.
 2. Open the Power BI file (`human_resources.pbix`) in Power BI Desktop.
 3. **Explore the interactive dashboards** and visualisations for insights on employee retention, compensation, satisfaction, and more.

----

-## Licence

-This project is licensed under the MIT Licence - see the [LICENSE.md](LICENSE.md) file for details.